Auto-apply to these education jobs

 Connections Academy logo

-Company Summary: Alabama Connections Academy (ALCA) is a tuition-free, online public school serving students in grades K-12 across Alabama.
-ALCA is authorized by the Limestone County School District, and began serving students in the 2017-18 school year.
-The school contracts with Connections Education LLC to provide its educational program and other services.
-Alabama Connections Academy is accredited by the North Central Association Commission on Accreditation and School Improvement, the Northwest Accreditation Commission, and the Southern Association of Colleges & Schools Council on Accreditation and School Improvement (SACS CASI), which are accrediting divisions of Cognia.
-Alabama Connections Academy strives to create an inclusive environment that welcomes and values the diversity of the people we serve.
-We foster fairness, equity, and inclusion to create a workplace environment where everyone is treated with respect and dignity.
-Position Summary and Responsibilities: This position is working with Alabama Connections Academy.
-From our office in Athens or from your home office within the state, the Special Education Case Manager will manage a caseload for students with special needs.
-The Special Education Case Manager will participate in all steps of the IEP process.
+School Summary Virginia Connections Academy is a tuition-free online public school available to students throughout the state, including Shenandoah Valley, Tidewater, and more.
+Authorized by the Scott County School Division, Virginia Connections Academy is state certified and open to students from all over Virginia.
+Position Summary and Responsibilities Working from your home in Virginia, the Special Education Teacher will manage instructional programs for students with special needs.
+Through use of the telephone, Internet and various curriculum tools they will consult regularly with learning coaches and students to ensure that each child successfully completes their instructional program.
+The Special Education Teacher will participate in all steps of the IEP process.
 They will work closely with other teachers and district professionals to ensure that the school's special education program is successful and operating in compliance with federal and state regulations.
-The Special Education Case Manager will utilize technology to complete IEP, reevaluation, eligibility, and progress monitoring reporting for students on their caseload.
-The Special Education Case Manager will be responsible for the successful completion of the following tasks: Develop, write and help implement IEPs; Ensure 100% compliance of all IDEA documentation Evaluate tests and assessments, complete progress monitoring Communicate regularly with parents/learning coaches of students with special needs to insure that their IEP goals are being met, and that their needs are addressed in a timely and appropriate fashion; Consult with teachers and coordinate the implementation of specially designed instruction as defined in the IEP regarding students with specific needs and potential learning issues; Schedule, organize and conduct IEP related meetings in a virtual environment, as needed; Help teachers and learning coaches develop and implement program modifications and strategies for all students; Assist, as needed, with the organization and proper implementation of all paperwork, documentation and procedures for the IEP process; Communicate with providers for students needing related services as mandated by their IEPs; Collaborate with third party companies to assist with services and transition planning Maintain accurate and up-to-date data in the school's Learning Management System and special education software; Assist with administering state testing and coordinate the special adaptations that are required based on the IEP; and Complete transition interviews and draft an effective transition plan Other duties as assigned.
-Requirements Degree in Special Education or related Education Field Valid Alabama Special Education certification Must be K-12 certified Experience in policy (IDEA) and/or administration with Special Education Strong technology skills (especially with Microsoft Office products) Excellent communication skills, both oral and written Customer focused approach High degree of flexibility Demonstrated ability to work well in fast paced environment Team player track record Willingness to travel on occasion for marketing and state testing events (may require occasional overnight travel) Must be able to use a personal electronic device and an email address for two-step authentication.
+The Special Education Teacher will utilize technology to deliver virtual instruction.
+The Special Education Teacher will be responsible for the successful completion of the following tasks: Manage and provide instructional guidance, virtual teaching and general strategies for a caseload of students; Develop, write and help implement IEPs and 504 plans; Evaluate tests and assessments, complete report cards and conduct parent conferences; Communicate regularly with parents/learning coaches of students with special needs to insure that their IEP goals are being met, and that their needs are addressed in a timely and appropriate fashion; Consult with teachers and coordinate the implementation of specially designed instruction as defined in the IEP regarding students with specific needs and potential learning issues; Provide direct services to students, including services delivered through web-conferencing software, as needed; Schedule, organize and conduct IEP related meetings in a virtual environment, as needed; Participate in the school's Student Support Team; help teachers and learning coaches develop and implement program modifications and strategies for all students; Assist, as needed, with the organization and proper implementation of all paperwork, documentation and procedures for the IEP process; Assist with locating service providers for students needing related services as mandated by their IEPs; Assist with negotiating and executing contracts with service providers for students requiring such services; Maintain accurate and up-to-date data in the school's Learning Management System and special education software; Assist with administering state testing and coordinate the special adaptations that are required based on the IEP; Other duties as assigned.
+Requirements Degree in Special Education or related Education Field Valid Special Education credential in Virginia Experience in policy (IDEA) and/or administration with Special Education Strong technology skills (especially with Microsoft Office products and Google Suite) Excellent communication skills, both oral and written Highly organized and punctual Customer focused approach High degree of flexibility Demonstrated ability to work well in fast paced environment Team player track record Willingness to travel on occasion for marketing and state testing events (may require occasional overnight travel) Ability to work remotely, if necessary Must be able to use a personal electronic device and email address for 2-step authentication

 Posted 30+ days ago